Service / Advocacy / UN

 Young Women in Public Affairs Scholarship

-Our ongoing service/advocacy project for 2009 is the distribution of business cards displaying the local Domestic Violence hotline.
+Service/advocacy projects have included the distribution of business cards displaying the local Domestic Violence hotline.
 We are asking ALL businesses to make available these cards where women would normally gather (clinics, medical offices, spas, etc.) If anyone is interested in acquiring some of the cards to distribute, contact info@zontaeverett.

 For International service projects please see www.zonta.or